ma-riviere/DE-AoP-23/README.md

 ## 💻 Repository structure:

 - `DE-AoP-23.RProj`: R Studio project (open this first).
-- `analysis`: Analysis (R Markdown) files, split by data type (PCR & IHC).
+- `analysis`: R Markdown files for the data analysis, split by data type (PCR & IHC).
-  - The first code chunk of any of the .Rmd files will install and load all the packages required for the project.
+  - The first code chunk of any of the .Rmd files will install and load all the packages required for the project, based on the `renv.lock` file.
-- `data`: The raw and transformed data.
+- `data`: The PCR and IHC data, both raw and processed (when applicable).
-- `fig`: The figures outputted by the RMarkdown files.
 - `src`: R scripts declaring the functions called within the analysis files (e.g. `viz.R` for the figures, `data.R` for the data loading).
-- `_config.yml`: Lists the paths to various external files used within the code (e.g. data, templates, ...).
+- `_configs.yml`: Lists the paths to various external files used within the code (e.g. data).
+- `_dependencies.yml`: Lists the packages required for this project (which will be auto-installed based on the existing `renv.lock` file).

 ## 📜 Licence: